alexandrepasc/cypress-e2e-starter/README.md

 - `export NODE_TLS_REJECT_UNAUTHORIZED=0 && yarn cy:open:chrome`

 ## Contribute
-If a you want to change, correct, improve the project create an `issue` in the project `Issues` screen with the proposal and the necessery documentation.
+If a you want to change, correct, improve the project create an `issue` in the project `Issues` screen with the proposal and the necessary documentation.
 If the proposal or correction has already the implementation developed link the branch with the change in the `issue`.

 ## Appendix